Alaska 1964 Earthquake Pictures -

 Both Mary and I (Mike) of Anchorage Memories are survivors of the 64' earthquake.
 And these Alaska 1964 earthquake pictures so vividly portray the events of that Good Friday.

-And while my experience was terrifying and one that I will never forget, Mary is blessed to have survived her horrifying ordeal.
+And while my experience was terrifying and one that I will never forget, Mary is blessed to have survived her horrifying ordeal in the JC Penney building in Anchorage.

-For both of us, like many of you, it's sometimes hard to look at the pictures you've just seen above, but a necessary reminder for not only those of us who survived that never-to-be-forgotten Good Friday, but for those who did not experience this profound and powerful quake.
+For both of us, like many of you, it's sometimes hard to look at the pictures you've just seen above.
+But they are a necessary reminder for not only those of us who survived that never-to-be-forgotten Good Friday, but for those who did not experience this profound and powerful quake.

 Mary and Mike